dnoegel/spotbox/Readme.md

 # Hardware
 Spotbox is build with a Raspberry Zero 2 W, an RC522 RFID scanner, some push bottons, a 10mAh power bank and an USB-C socket.

+Be aware, that the Raspberry Zero 2 W small and quite energy efficient - it does not have an audio jack, though.
+In my case I wanted to integrated it with out existing bluetooth speaker anyhow - if you are planning to connect a speaker via audio jack, you might want to choose another Raspberry model right from the beginning

 ## Buttons
 Currently four buttons are supported for Boot/Shutdown, Next, Previous and Play/Pause.
 They are wired as follows: